betsyferronato/Employee-Manual/index.md

 The COS refrigerator and kitchen cabinets are fully stocked with the staff’s favorite snacks and beverages.
 If you notice the kitchen is out of something, write it on the blue dry erase board.
 If you have any special requests for snacks or beverages, let the Office Manager know.

-Wednesdays and Fridays are left over days – many times there will be leftovers from Tuesday and Thursday’s catered lunches.
+Wednesdays are left over days – many times there will be leftovers from Tuesday's catered lunches.
 Help yourself or take some home with you.
 Remember: if you’re the last person to eat left-overs, make sure to put them away and clean up.

 Also, as a community kitchen, each member of the community is responsible for its cleanliness.
 When the dishwasher is full but dirty, start it.
 When the dishwasher is full but clean, empty it.
 Do not leave food or dishes on the counter, in the sink or around the office.